francistinao/francistinao/README.md

 <hr>
 💬 Anything to ask more about me?
 Feel free to message @ franfra10j@gmail.com <br>
 👨‍💻 All of my projects are available at <a href="https://francistinao.tech">francistinao.tech</a> <br>
-⚡ Fun fact I love art---I love to draw a lot of illustrations, traditionally or digitally & also like to listen music most of the time
+⚡ Fun fact about me: function iLoveArt() {
+            I love to draw a lot of illustrations, traditionally or digitally & also like to listen music most of the time }
 <hr>
 <h3>Connect with me</h3>
 <p>